KeaganFerrao/REST-API-for-Video-Files/README.md

 2. Ensure you have the appropriate API key for authorization.
 3. Video files and IDs referenced in examples should match your environment.
 4. This project uses an SQLite database.
 When migrations are run, a `database.sqlite` file will be created in the `dist` directory.
+5. If you face issues with migrations or seeding, use the `database.sqlite.bak` file in the root directory.
+Rename it to `database.sqlite` and copy it to the `dist` folder.